YZHUANGwork/phasor_decomp/README.md

 General analysis of periodic signals 1yr sharing the same frequency but differing in amplitude and phase, with application to potential annual modulation analysis in Xenon experiments.

-Solar neutrino: due to earth orbiting, measured amplitude and phase WIMP annual modulation: due to earth orbiting, ghost
+Solar neutrino: due to earth orbiting, measured amplitude and phase WIMP annual modulation: due to earth orbiting, unknown, standard halo model and upperlimit of xsec
 Kr85: background in Xenon electron recoil, measured decay rate has ~ 1y, detail unknown, amplitude phase are ancient.
 Source: periodic decay rate source:
 [Ambient humidity, the overlooked influencer of radioactivity measurements](https://iopscience.iop.org/article/10.1088/1681-7575/ad0c9f),